mbunge/mbunge.github.io/_drafts/iconary.markdown

 Laura invited me to like Iconary fan page on facebook a while ago.
 Iconary is new dictionary app with a very special story.
 I'm happy to interview Laura from Icanory.

 ### 1. Hello Laura, who are you and what is your job at Iconary?
 (Hallo Laura, wer bist du und was machst du bei Iconary?)
+I'm 31 years old and work as online-conceptioner for a digital agency in Bremen, Germany.
+Before that I worked as media designer.
+I'm working for 13 years in the advertising, design and media branch.
+I engage with Iconary as my own private project beside my job for the past months.
+I'm responsible for idea and concept, design and marketing and a huge amount of orgenizing at Iconary.

 ### 2. How do you hit upon the idea of creating Iconary?
 (Wie seit ihr auf die Idee zu Icanry gekommen?)
 ### 3. Iconary is an app designed for iOS and Android.
 Who should use Iconary and which advantages do Icanory have?
 (Was macht Iconary besonders und für wen ist es gedacht?)
 ### 4. Does the idea fit the final app?
 (Ist das Endergebnis von Iconary so, wie ihr es euch zu Anfang vorgestellt habt?)